top of page

 Isolation

-Busyness, over-active, escapism
+Busyness, overactivity, escapism

 Extreme sensitivity to criticism